 Effective oversight by the Board of Directors (Board) and Senior Management is a critical element of the Bank's liquidity risk management process.
 The Board of Directors delegates the responsibility for managing The Bank's overall liquidity to Asset and Liability Committee ("ALCO").
-On the day-to-day operations, Treasury Division (TD) performs the liquidity management on centralized basis for the whole Bank, within limits imposed by the Board.
+On the day-to-day operations, Treasury Division (TD) performs the liquidity management on centralized basis for the whole Bank, within limits imposed by the Board and monitored by Risk Management Group.
+The key liquidity ratios are monitored on daily basis.
+Detailed Liquidity Risk report is presented to ALCO and Board Risk Committee on monthly and quarterly basis, respectively.